 You may shower if your incision has no drainage or follow your specific discharge instructions.
 Shower with soap and water.
 Let the water run over the incision, then pat incision dry with a clean dry towel.
-Do not immerse your incision in water, such as tub bath, swimming pool
+Do not immerse your incision in water, such as tub bath, swimming pool or hot tub.

-Medication & Pain Management
+POST SURGERY & RECOVERY Medication & Pain Management